 At this point, you can remove the eggs without upsetting or disturbing her.

 How Often Do Cockatiels Lay Unfertilized Eggs?

-Wild cockatiels have 1 to 3 clutches per year, with 4-6 eggs in each clutch.
+Wild cockatiels have 1–3 clutches per year, with 4-6 eggs in each clutch.
 The Evolution of Begging predicts that each egg will be laid two days apart.

-According to Experimental Gerontology, cockatiels show no signs of reproductive aging.
-However, discrepancies between wild and captive cockatiels’ reproductive cycles.
+According to Experimental Gerontology, cockatiels do not display signs of reproductive aging, but there are differences in the reproductive cycles between wild and captive cockatiels.

 Link-dark cycles play an important role in determining when cockatiels mate.
-In addition, these cycles, which are called the photoperiod, indicate the changing seasons.
+These cycles, known as photoperiods, signal the changing seasons.